+Property Description

-Property Description Set Factory Defaults Resets the controller to its factory settings.
+Set Factory Defaults Resets the controller to its factory settings.

 Switch to <raid jbod=""> Mode</raid> Used to switch the personality mode.
-The available personality modes are RAID and JBOD.
-If you switch between personality modes, for example, from RAID mode to JBOD mode, a reboot is required.
-Manage Mode and Params If your system is in JBOD personality mode, you can use this option to change the behavior mode and its parameters.
-The available personality modes are RAID mode and JBOD mode.
+The available personality modes are RAID and JBOD modes If you switch between personality modes, for example, from RAID mode to JBOD mode, a reboot is required.

+Manage Mode and Params If your system is in any personality mode, you can use the following options to change the behavior mode and its parameters.
+The available personality modes are RAID and JBOD modes.
+Under the JBOD mode, the following options are available:

+■ JBOD

+■ JBOD

+■ None

+■ RAID - No options are available.